 A study by the U.S. National Center for Atmospheric Research (NCAR) last September also concluded that methane leaks meant that natural gas provided little advantage over using coal.
 Even if leaks are one to two percent, far less than the Howarth estimates, it would only be slightly better than continuing to burn coal, the “Coal to gas: the influence of methane leakage” study concluded.

-Fracking involves drilling vertically 500 to 3,000 metres into gas- bearing shale rock and then horizontally for 1,000 metres or more along the shale formation.
+Fracking involves drilling vertically 500 to 3,000 meters into gas-bearing shale rock and then horizontally for 1,000 meters or more along with the shale formation.
 Then chemicals and large amounts of water are pumped underground at high enough pressure to fracture the shale, releasing the gas into the pipeline.

 The George W. Bush administration’s 2005 Energy Policy Act exempted fracking from regulations under the U.S. Clean Water Act, clearing the way for the shale gas gold rush.
 In recent years, shale gas production has grown 48 percent per year, according to the U.S. Energy Information Administration.

 Ohio halted fracking this month in one part of the state after a series of small earthquakes were linked to injecting fracking wastes underground.
-Fracking a well requires injecting 10 to 15 million litres of water and 200,000 litres of chemicals and the resulting wastewater is often too contaminated to be reused and is pumped deeper underground or left in wastewater ponds.
+Fracking a well requires injecting 10 to 15 million liters of water and 200,000 liters of chemicals and the resulting wastewater is often too contaminated to be reused and is pumped deeper underground or left in wastewater ponds.

 Although the gas industry long denied that fracking contaminates drinking water wells and aquifers, hundreds of claims have been made over the years.
 Howe’ver, very little independent research has been done.

 Last year, researchers at Duke University looked at 68 fracking sites and found groundwater with methane concentrations 17 times higher than in wells located where fracking was not taking place.
 Some of the levels were higher than “immediate action” hazard levels.